UffizziCloud/example-voting-app/README.md

 Getting started
 ---------------

+## Uffizzi

+We recommend using the reusable workflow from the Uffizzi `preview-action.`

 ## Linux Containers

 The Linux stack uses Python, Node.js, .NET Core (or optionally Java), with Redis for messaging and Postgres for storage.